Fasanvej: Notable buildings and residents

-Nordre Fasanvej is home to some early examples of Functionalist architecture.
-The Green Funkis Building at No. 78 was built in 1932 to designs by Hans Dahlerup-Berthelsen.
+Nordre Fasanvej is home to some early examples of functionalist architecture.
+The Green Funkis Building at No. 78 was built in 1932 to be designed by Hans Dahlerup-Berthelsen.
 The company Novozymes has a factory at the Nørrebro end of Nordre Fasanvej.
-The oldest part of the complex is an old dairy where the enzyme production started.
-It was later expanded by Arne Jacobsen in 1934 and again in 1962.
+The oldest part of the complex is a former dairy where enzyme production–an important part of Novozymes's business–was started.
+The complex was expanded by Arne Jacobsen in 1934 and again in 1962.
 P. Wulff's former cigar factory is located at No. 111-115.

 Public art

 In front of the former Royal Porcelain Factory Main Building on Søndre Fasanvej stands Georg Jensen's bronze sculpture En høstmand (1915).

 Transport

-The underground Fasanvej Station is located at the southern end of Nordre Fasanvej. halfway between Smallegade and Nyelandsvej.
+The underground Fasanvej Station is located at the southern end of Nordre Fasanvej, halfway between Smallegade and Nyelandsvej.
 It serves the M1 and M2 lines of the Copenhagen Metro.

-Nørrebro station is located at Frederikssundsvej at the northern end of the street.
+Nørrebro station is located at Frederikssundsvej, at the northern end of the street.
 It serves the Ring Line of the S-train network.